twistedatrocity/SWGAide-NGE/README.md

    backup files.
 This gives you a chance to copy files to a safe place, or to try files other than the most recent, etc.
 2) Let SWGAide try the file SWGAide.BAK from the backup folder.
-3) Report the issue at SWGCraft.org in the SWGAide forum.
+3) Report the issue here at github in the Issues tab.